hujhax/austin-improv-wiki/Performers/Sarah Marie Curry.md

 * *[[Shows/Maestro|Maestro]]* - The Hideout Theatre

 ## Management
-Sarah Marie was the General Manager of [[The Institution Theatre]] from 2012-2016.
+Sarah Marie was the General Manager of [[Theatres/The Institution Theatre|The Institution Theatre]] from 2012-2016.
 Primary contributions include systems creation and management, calendar, development of the intern program, staff management and initializing the policies and procedures of safe conduct.
 She had an amicable retirement to pursue acting full time.

 ## Origin